shanekrusen/galathach/README.md

-A Ruby library for translating between English and the Modern Gaulish Language.ve prompt.
+A Ruby library for translating between English and the Modern Gaulish Language

-TODO: Pretty much everything.
+TO-DO:
+	-Finish Part of Speech tagger.
+		+ Make POS tagger more specific using contextual evidence from surrounding words.
+	-Add n-gram analysis for identifying common phrases.
+	-Add sentence parser based on POS data and n-gram analysis.
+	-Add lookup methods to translate words or phrases to Gaulish.
+	-Add methods to generate Gaulish sentence based on data from sentence parser.

 ## Installation